 For example, when taking support shifts, engineers are able to learn first-hand about problems that customers are having with the product.
 They’re able to see customer frustrations as they’re unfolding.
 As Wade explained, that means there’s “no misinterpretation between support and the people who are building the product about what’s important in the users’ minds.”

 For Zapier’s marketers, meanwhile, spending four hours each week doing support “puts them in the mind of the customer and really makes them care about the customer a lot more,” according to Wade.

 Because customer support is so fundamental to Zapier’s culture, having good support chops is something they look for during the hiring process.
 And guess what?
 Even if applicants are talented, Zapier won’t hire them if they don’t have the requisite customer communication skills.
 To quote Wade:

 “Not only does every Zapier job candidate have to be good at the job they’re being hired for, they have to be good at support, too.

 In interviews we’re looking for personable people; if an engineer comes off as a great engineer but is a little bit prickly, we’re probably not gonna hire them because they’re just not going to be a good fit.

-Because Zapier is a distributed team, with employees spread out all around the world, it can be hard to sync up and share important information.
-And that’s why from the very beginning, CEO Wade Foster made it a point to bake transparency into their company culture.
+While remote work has given Zapier the opportunity to tap into a global talent pool, Foster, Helmig, and Knoop all admit that communication can be an obstacle.
+This is why CEO Wade Foster made it a point to bake transparency into their company culture.
 As he told Hacker Noon: